codingatmorning/projects/3dcalc/README.md

 # 3D Implicit Graphing Calculator

-1. The distribution should work for windows 10 intel x86-64 systems.
+!v The distribution should work for windows 10 intel x86-64 systems.
 Everything is statically linked, and if not libraries are provided.
 To run the program start appl.exe.

 2. The equation I used in the example was